 What makes someone the kind of leader people want to follow?
 According to leadership expert and best-selling author John C. Maxwell, the answer revolves around influence.
 “Leadership is not about titles, positions, or flowcharts,” he writes in Becoming a Person of Influence.
 “It is about one life influencing another.”
 While every great leader has a unique combination of leadership qualities, there are 25 universal traits that grow positive influence.
 When consistently developing these characteristics, leaders will quickly and organically gain followers.

-25 Leadership Qualities of Effective Leaders
+25 Leadership Traits of Effective Leaders

 Below, find the 25 leadership skills a person needs when they step into a role as an entrepreneur, CEO, executive or manager.